 We could talk about this all night.
 How about we stop there and move on to …

-Rather than sharing your personal opinions, you can reflect the thoughts of your Group Members and deepen understanding of the topics.
+Rather than sharing your personal opinions, you can reflect the thoughts of your Group Members and so deepen their understanding of the topics.
 Provide a summary of the ideas shared and then move on to the next point.

-When allowing space for small group discussion, set a time limit and adhere to it.
+When allowing space for small group discussion, set a time limit, and adhere to it.

 Advice for You

 The role of Group Guide in the context of open, honest conversation is challenging.
 It requires that you listen well, while remaining mindful of your plan for the session and the topics you hope to cover.
 In the midst of that demanding balancing act, you need to take care of yourself too.
 Here are some ways to do that: